FZJ-JSC/JUBE/docs/tutorial.rst

 Requirements: *JUBE* needs **Python 3.2** (or any higher version)

 If you plan to use *YAML* based *JUBE* input files, you have to add the `pyyaml` module `<https://pyyaml.org>`_ to your *Python* module library.
-Additionally the `ruamel` module `<https://pypi.org/project/ruamel.yaml>`_ is optional.
+Additionally the `ruamel.yaml` module `<https://pypi.org/project/ruamel.yaml>`_ is optional.
 If installed it is used to verify the validity of the *YAML* files.

 To use the *JUBE* command line tool, the ``PYTHONPATH`` must contain the position of the *JUBE* package.
 This can be achieved in different ways: